 Crime in Irving is slightly above the national average, but the UD campus is relatively safe and free of violent crime.
 Most campus police violations are for alcohol abuse.

 UD is easy to reach, especially via the Dallas/Fort Worth International Airport, a key hub for American Airlines.
-Amtrak is located in Dallas, and there is a new Dallas Area Rapid Transit (DART) Light Rail UD station on its Orange Line as of July 2012.
+Amtrak is located in Dallas, and there is a new Dallas Area Rapid Transit (DART) Light Rail UD station on its Orange Line, which will provide a direct link to DFW International in 2014.

-The University encourages students to take part in the more than 40 clubs and organizations on campus.
-In addition to typical collegiate groups, there is a Venture Club for outdoor exploration and camping, a Juggling Club, College Republicans (but not Democrats), and a Best Buddies program that works with children with special needs.
+The University encourages students to take part in the more than 50 clubs and organizations on campus.
+In addition to typical collegiate groups, there is a Venture Crew for outdoor exploration and camping, a Juggling Club, College Republicans, and a Best Buddies program that works with children with special needs.

 UD students can enroll in Army and Air Force ROTC programs, and an ROTC Club helps students keep in top physical shape.